HouzuoGuo/laitos/doc/Daemon: telegram chat bot.md

 Don't forget to put password PIN in front of the toolbox command!

 ## Tips
-The chat bot server will not process messages that arrived before the server started, which means, you cannot leave a message to the chat bot while server is offline.
+- The chat bot server will not process messages that arrived before the server started, which means, you cannot leave a message to the chat bot while server is offline.
+- If you run multiple instances of laitos, feel free to use identical AuthorizationToken in all of their configuration.
+  Your toolbox command will be processed by all laitos instances simultaneously, and each instance will send its own reply.